 Born in 1998 to Burundian and Ukrainian parents, she recently had the opportunity to highlight this singular mix, as a guest speaker at the TEDxRoubaix (TED Talk) event.

-She is also a scholarship holder of foundations such as: the Wilhelm Kempff Foundation, Feuerwerk Academy Einbeck (2022), Lieven Piano Foundation Vienna (2021), Yamaha Music Europe Foundation (2020), and the Yehudi Menuhin Live Music Now (2019).
+She is also a laureate of foundations such as the “Fondation Safran” (2023), the Wilhelm Kempff Foundation, Feuerwerk Academy Einbeck (2022), Lieven Piano Foundation Vienna (2021), Yamaha Music Europe Foundation (2020), and the Yehudi Menuhin Live Music Now (2019).

-From an early age, Mirabelle Kajenjeri performed in concerts, as part of renowned festivals such as the Lille Piano Festival, the Piano Campus Festival and the “Festivals de Wallonie” and accompanied by various orchestras in France and abroad (“Orchestre Cordes 21”, “Brandenburgische Staatsorchester Frankfurt”, “Orquestra Filarmónica Portuguesa”).
+From an early age, Mirabelle Kajenjeri performed in concerts, as part of renowned festivals such as the Flagey Piano Days, the Lille Piano Festival, the Piano Campus Festival and the “Festivals de Wallonie” and accompanied by various orchestras in France and abroad (“Orchestre Cordes 21”, “Brandenburgische Staatsorchester Frankfurt”, “Orquestra Filarmónica Portuguesa”).

 She currently resides in Vienna, Austria, where she is pursuing a postgraduate course at the “Universität für Musik und darstellende Kunst Wien” with Anna Malikova.